Treecodes/TABI-PB/README.md

 REFERENCE: W.H.
 Geng and R. Krasny, A treecode-accelerated boundary integral Poisson-Boltzmann solver for continuum electrostatics of solvated biomolecules, J. Comput.
 Phys.
 247, 62-87 (2013)

-This material is based upon work supported under NSF Grant DMS-0915057, DMS-1418966, DMS-1418957.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF.

 ## Build Instructions
 To build as an independent executable: